phird/myClinic/README.md

 # myClnic Project

 myClinic is built using Vite.
 You don't need to install or configure tools like Webpack or Babel.
-Vite is a

 ## Installation